 It’s no secret that I baby my daughter too much.
 Trust me, I know.

-There are days where I literally just want to sit and cry, just thinking about her becoming a teen, what those years might be like and the fights we could have… I don’t want that day to get here.
+There are days where I just want to sit and cry, just thinking about her becoming a teen, what those years might be like and the fights we could have… I don’t want that day to get here.

 Sadly they are slowly and rapidly happening at the same time